upperlinecode/intro-to-swift/day-1/string-methods-demo.md

 [Full list of String instance properties and instance methods in Swift](https://developer.apple.com/library/prerelease/mac/documentation/Swift/Reference/Swift_String_Structure/index.html#//apple_ref/doc/uid/TP40015181-CH1-DontLinkElementID_31)

 - Open up a new sandbox and assign your name to a variable called myName.
-To use an instance property or mehtod on a string, just attach the property/method to the end of the string or variable with a "."
+To use an instance property or method on a string, just attach the property/method to the end of the string or variable with a "."
 Give it a try!
 What happens when you type in myName.uppercaseString on the next line?